SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

 > HINT: there is an additional way of deployment - either execute the steps before or the two below to achieve the same result: Run *mbt build -p=cf* followed by cf *deploy mta_archives/BusinessPartnerValidation_1.0.0.mtar*

-13. Open the gen/srv/manifest.yaml file and add your service names / replace existing ones with your services: ems, dest, xsuaa, database.
+14. Open the gen/srv/manifest.yaml file and add your service names / replace existing ones with your services: ems, dest, xsuaa, database.
 Set the Memory as 256MB.

-> Hint: to make sure that the services names match, execute the CF command *CF services* which lists the services you have created including their names.
+> Hint: to make sure that the services names match, execute the CF command **cf services** which lists the services you have created including their names.

  ![Edit manifest](./images/dev-cap-app-12.png)

-14. Create a queue in Enterprise Messaging for the application to read events from SAP S/4HANA.
+15. Create a queue in Enterprise Messaging for the application to read events from SAP S/4HANA.

 - Go to the SAP Cloud Platform Cockpit
 - Click on Subscriptions